MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 ### Phase 4: Publish label policy

 Before a label can be used, you must publish it as part of a [label policy](#published-label-policies).
 Label policies allow certain users to use a label.
-They're published in the Microsoft Purview compliance portal in the Microsoft 365 admin center.
+Label policies are published in the Microsoft Purview compliance portal in the Microsoft 365 admin center.

 > [!NOTE]
 > Everything up until this point is a prerequisite for implementing information protection for Power BI.